-Figure A.4 - mageba RESTON® Cylindrical Bearings
+Figure A.4 - mageba RESTON® Cylindrical Bearing

-- a) Free for displacements in any direction (7.4) - b) Guided by an internal guide for displacements in x-direction (7.3) - c) Guided by external guides for displacements in x-direction electronic copy of the eta by dibt: eta-08/0115
+- a) Free for displacements in any direction (7.4) - b) Guided by an internal guide for displacements in one direction (7.3) - c) Guided by external guides for displacements in one direction

-Figure A.5 - mageba RESTON® Cylindrical Bearings combined with flat sliding elements
+Figure A.5 - mageba RESTON® Cylindrical Bearing combined with flat sliding elements

-Annex B

-Sliding friction coefficient
+Annex B Sliding friction coefficient

-The following coefficients of friction $\mu{\text{max}}$ shall be used for the design evaluation of the bearing and the structure in which it is incorporated.
+The following coefficients of friction μ{max} shall be used for the design evaluation of the bearing and the structure in which it is incorporated.
 These values shall not be applied in the presence of high dynamic actions which may occur for instance in seismic zones.
 The effects of friction shall not be used to relieve the effects of externally applied horizontal loads.